Website Navigation for Screen Readers

 4. BEFORE scheduling a meeting with HOUR – have your mentor, the Writing Center, and/ or someone else you respect review your document and offer feedback.

 1. Email a copy of your document to [email protected] identifying who you plan to meet with (Tracy or Deborah).
-Your document MUST BE sent to us a minimum of 1 full business day (weekends do not count!) prior to your appointment time!!
+Your document MUST BE sent to us a minimum of 1 full business day (weekends do not count!) prior to your appointment time to allow us time to provide a thoughtful review!!

 2. Schedule your 1:1 appointment for feedback: